paul-hammant/car-doppler/README.md

 **Quality Gate Risk**

 Currently deploys on GH without running tests, linting, or type checking could mean errors could reach production.

+# TODO

+1. Get WASM + SIMD enabled working - it seems to have load problems
+2. Have a fallback mechanism from that, through WASM with SIMD disabled (currently the only confihired impl), to pure JavaScript as a last resort.
+3. More strategies for approach/recede timing for clips and more alternates for engine note, cutting out road noise, etc.

 # Accuracy Warning